 - Does the page have existing backlinks?
 If so, redirect it to a relevant page.
 If there isn’t a relevant page, redirect to the homepage.

-Don’t be afraid to let some pages 404 if they A) have no relevant sibling page to pair, B) they don’t have any positive signals (backlinks) or C) they were thin, low-value pages.
+Don’t be afraid to let some pages 404 if they A) have no relevant sibling page to pair, B) they don’t have any positive signals (backlinks) or C) they are thin, low-value pages.

-To see what pages have backlinks, just open up Ahrefs, enter the domain, and click on “Best by Links”.
+To see what pages have backlinks, open up Ahrefs, enter the domain, and click “Best by Links”.